-You will notice that the select-on tools, A/A, show a list of points/cells and the select blocks tool, A, shows a list of blocks, but the select-through tools, A/A, show neither.
+You will notice that the select-on tools, which, show a list of points/cells and the select blocks tool, which, shows a list of blocks, but the select-through tools, which, show neither.
 That is because it is selecting a region in space.
 If you click on the Show Frustum and rotate the 3D view to see the region of the selection.